 New York City Council Member Nantasha Williams is the representative for Council District 27 in Southeast Queens and its communities of Cambria Heights, Hollis, Jamaica, St. Albans, Queens Village, Addisleigh Park, and Springfield Gardens.

 Nantasha is a community leader, social justice advocate, and political organizer committed to affecting real change in her community.
 Creating new economic opportunities, youth development, housing, and protecting our seniors are her top priorities.
 It is her mission to serve the residents of her hometown, Southeast Queens, New York and continue its rich legacy into the future.
+Elected to the New York City Council in 2021 by a significant margin, Nantasha has worked tirelessly to deliver for the community that raised her.
+During her first year in the City Council, Nantasha helped pass historic legislation requiring many ads for jobs in the nation’s most populous city to include salary ranges, in the name of giving job applicants — particularly women and people of color — a better shot at fair pay.

 Raised by a single mother who worked as a social worker for the City, Nantasha learned at an early age the importance of hard work and the demands and rewards of fighting for our most vulnerable community members.
 Nationally recognized as a political strategist, she dedicates her life in service to marginalized communities throughout the country.
 In 2014, she was appointed the Executive Director of the New York State Black, Puerto Rican, Hispanic and Asian Legislative Caucus (“the Caucus”) one of the largest and most influential political entities in the State of New York.
 As Executive Director, Nantasha fought for millions of citizens to ensure that the policies being drafted by the New York Legislature were inclusive and aimed at improving the well-being and future advancement of people of color in low-income communities across the state.